call-me-matt/weeklyOSMnotifier/README.md

 # weeklyOSM "SPAM" Tool
 This is the OSM Weekly "SPAM" Tool for sending updates in different languages.
-It supports posting to a forum, sending emails via google and sending tweets via twitter.
+It supports posting to a forum, sending emails via google and sending toots via mastodon and twitter.
 Feel free to use it as a baseline for simmilar usecases.